 Amidst a stunning alpine backdrop, Eagle Point offers five lifts with access to over 400 skiable acres and 40 runs ranging from easy groomers to some of the most challenging runs in all of Utah.
 For more adventure, check out the 18-foot half pipe, freestyle terrain, and tubing park.
 Powder enthusiasts – don’t miss some of the best backcountry in Southern Utah’s Fishlake National Forest land.
 As a courtesy for guests, Eagle Point, in cooperation with the National Forest Service, offers specific locations where skiers and riders can access the Fishlake National Forest backcountry.

 Must See & Do

 Whether you want to learn to ski or snowboard, friendly instructors help you get the most of your experience.
 Utilizing Terrain Based Learning™; with shaped and sculpted snow makes learning the sport easier, quicker, and more fun.
 The Resort offers children and adult programs as well as private lessons.
 Advance reservations highly recommended and required during holiday periods.

-Night Skiing & Boarding
+Night Skiing & Boarding at Brian Head Resort

 Most weekends and holidays the lift at the Brian Head Resort Navajo Mountain Learning Center opens for night skiing and boarding.
 The lighted runs of “Pioneer Chair Lift #6” give you a new perspective of Brian Head Resort.
 Rates are pretty affordable, usually less that $15 and equipment rentals are also available a reduced rates.